MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy controls sending required and optional diagnostic data about browser usage to Microsoft.

-Required diagnostic data is collected keep Google Chrome secure, up to date and performing as expected.
+Required diagnostic data is collected keep Microsoft Edge secure, up to date and performing as expected.

 Optional diagnostic data includes data about how you use the browser, websites you visit and crash reports to Microsoft for product and service improvement.